Internships abroad

 Summer internships in medicine

-As a DFASM 1 student (French degree in General or Extensive Training in Medical Sciences), you may complete a month-long project in almost any country, except countries in Southeast Asia and countries for which a travel warning has been issued by the French Ministry of Foreign Affairs (in French).
+As a DFASM 1 student (French degree in General or Extensive Training in Medical Sciences), you may complete a two-week full time or a one month part time project in almost any country, except countries for which a travel warning has been issued by the French Ministry of Foreign Affairs (in French).

-As a DFASM 3 student, you may spend a month abroad on a personal project or on one of the University of Bordeaux partnership programmes.
-The list of partnerships is available in the Carrire campus Mobility Office.
+As a DFASM 3 student, you may spend two weeks abroad on a personal project or on one of the University of Bordeaux partnership programmes (except in countries for which a travel warning has been issued by the French Ministry of Foreign Affairs (in French)).
+The list of partnerships is available in the Carreire campus Mobility Office.

 Step 1: prepare your project